-With the next season of Game of Thrones about to launch, I’m just a wee bit excited!
-We are hooked on the show, and last year I had the opportunity to visit several of the filming locations in Northern Ireland.
+We are hooked on Game of Thrones, and last year I had the opportunity to visit several of the Game of Thrones filming locations in Northern Ireland.
 I wrote about the whole Northern Ireland GoT Tour as soon as I got back, but here’s a condensed list of our favorite locations.

 Game Of Thrones: 7 Must See Filming Locations